 A soft bounce means that the email address is valid and was delivered to the recipient’s inbox, but it still bounced because the mailbox was full, the server was down, or the message was too large for the recipient’s inbox.

-A soft bounce is generally thought of being a temporary situation because it can be remedied by the recipient cleaning out their inbox, the server being fixed, or by you shortening or making your newsletter the perfect lenght.
+A soft bounce is generally thought of being a temporary situation because it can be remedied by the recipient cleaning out their inbox, the server being fixed, by you shortening or making your newsletter the perfect lenght.

 What is an email hard bounce?